fairdataihub/SODA-for-SPARC-Docs/versioned_docs/version-5.3.0/how-to/how-to-get-your-data-deliverables-document.md

 ---
 sidebar_position: 6
 pagination_next: null
+title: How to get your Data Deliverables document
 ---

-# How to get your Data Deliverables document

 ## Background